ryanwon7/Jesuwon-Ball-Stats/rules.md

 ## I. Tournament

 ### Schedule
-The Tournament will consist of 16, five member teams, with an entry fee of $5 per team member, or $25 per team.
-The Tournament format will be group stages, with 8 teams advancing to the playoffs, which is single elimination BO3.
-The Tournament will be played over the course of two days, on **Saturday July 18, 1:00 - 7:30 PM and on Sunday July 19, 3:00 - 9:30 PM**.
+The Tournament will consist of eight teams of five members each, with an entry fee of $5 per team member, or $25 per team.
+The Tournament format will be group stages, with all eight teams advancing to the playoffs, which is single elimination BO3.
+The Tournament will be played over the course of two days, on Saturday July 18, 1:00 - 7:30 PM and on Sunday July 19, 3:00 - 9:30 PM.
 The first block of three hours on Saturday will be the group stage matches, with a thirty minute break afterwards.
 The second block of three hours will be games allotted for the quarterfinals.
 The first block of three hours on Sunday will be the games allotted for the semifinals, with a thirty minute break afterwards, and the second block of three hours on Sunday will be the games allotted for the grand finals.

 ### Group Stages
 The Group Stages will occur from 1:00 - 4:00 on Saturday, July 18.
-The 16 teams in the tournament will be split into four groups of four teams.
+The eight teams in the tournament will be split into two groups of four teams.
 Each team in a group will play every other team in the group, resulting in three games played for each team.
-The top two teams from each group will advance, with the groups being ranked by games won.
-If there is a tie between two or more teams, the following tiebreakers will be applied between the tied teams to determine group ranking (in order):
+All teams from each group will advance, with the group stages being for seeding.
+The groups are primarily ranked by games won.
+If there is a tie between two or more teams, the following tiebreakers will be applied between tied teams to determine ranking (in order):
 * Head to Head Record
 * Total Rounds Won (Games won by Forfeit provide 0 rounds won)
 * Enemy Rounds Won